TheDelali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword - This displays the number of lines that contain the pattern 'bin' in the file /etc/passwd.
 16-whatsnext - This displays lines containing the pattern 'root' and 3 lines after them in the file /etc/passwd.
 17-hidethisword - This displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'.
+18-letteronly - This displays all lines of the file /etc/ssh/sshd_config starting with a letter.